Harryyadav/slate/source/includes/library_problems.md

 problem_id     | The id of the problem to retrieve

-*All of the expand and include parameters for the 'Get All Library Weaknesses' endpoint apply here as well.*
+*All of the expand and include parameters for the 'Get All Library Problems' endpoint apply here as well.*